SanchayGupta97/WebScrapper/README.md

 # WebScrapper
 This is a web scrapper using the BeautifulSoup4
 ---
-This scrapes the basic details from the europa.eu/youth/volunteeer sites fro projects and organisations
+This scrapes the basic details from the europa.eu/youth/volunteeer sites for projects and organisations

 ## How to use (for linux)
 create a  virtualenv
-  virtualenv -p python3 venv
+  <code>virtualenv -p python3 venv</code>

-Activate the environment using source venv/bin/activate
+Activate the environment using
+  <code>source venv/bin/activate</code>

 Install dependencies
-  pip3 install -r requirement.txt
+ <code> pip3 install -r requirement.txt</code>